Strategy 5 min read

 This wasn't just emailing more people; it was an orchestrated orchestration of relevance.

-TargetAccount->>AtlasEngine: Signal Trigger
+TargetAccount Signal Trigger AtlasEngine

-AtlasEngine->>AtlasEngine: Enrich Data & Map Buying Committee (CEO, CTO, Ops)
+AtlasEngine Enrich Data & Map Buying Committee (CEO, CTO, Ops) AtlasEngine

-AtlasEngine->>SDR_Primary: Task: High-Level Strategic Outreach to CEO
+AtlasEngine Task: High-Level Strategic Outreach to CEO SDR_Primary

-AtlasEngine->>SDR_Secondary: Task: Technical Fit Outreach to CTO
+AtlasEngine Task: Technical Fit Outreach to CTO SDR_Secondary

-SDR_Primary->>TargetAccount: Personalized Email (Strategic Value)
+SDR_Primary Personalized Email (Strategic Value) TargetAccount

-SDR_Secondary->>TargetAccount: Personalized LinkedIn InMail (Technical Specs)
+SDR_Secondary Personalized LinkedIn InMail (Technical Specs) TargetAccount

 By executing this coordinated approach, the client reduced their average sales cycle from 9 months to 5.5 months.
 They stopped chasing "ghosts" and started managing qualified projects.